For free and confidential legal advice about this topic, please contact us here.

 Cyber-bullying may also breach some civil laws.

-For example, it may breach anti-discrimination laws if the cyber-bullying includes ‘racial hatred’, or if it involves sexual harassment.
+Cyberbullying may also breach anti-discrimination laws if it includes ‘racial hatred’, or if it involves sexual harassment.

 If you commit one of the crimes we have talked about above, the consequences can be very serious.
 You may be investigated and charged by the police, and if you are found guilty you could end up with a criminal record or even go to jail.